hmkurth/CommunityFoodResources/DesignDocs/projectPlan.md

 ### Week 6
+- [ ] start creating unit tests for class and jsp files
-- [ ] start creating the class and jsp files
+- [ ] start creating the class and jsp files..this will probably flow into upcoming weeks as well

 ### Week 7